mskobun/aimethods/README.md

 # AI Methods Coursework

-This [repository](https://github.com/mskobun/aimethods) contains 4 portfolio optimization algorithms our group has implemeneted for COMP2024 module at the Univesity of Nottingham Malaysia.
+This [repository](https://github.com/mskobun/aimethods) contains 4 portfolio optimization algorithms our group has implemented for COMP2024 module at the University of Nottingham Malaysia.

 The algorithms are:
 - Particle swarm optimization (`pso.py`)